gracelang/language/languageSpec/spec.md

     var x:Number

-they can be sure that any object assigned to `x` has a method `+(_)`, but are _not_ assumed that this `+(_)` method will expect an argument that is also a `Number`, nor that the result will be a `Number`, even though these details are part of the `Number` interface.
+they can be sure that any object assigned to `x` has a method `+(_)`, but are _not_ assured that this `+(_)` method will expect an argument that is also a `Number`, nor that the result will be a `Number`, even though these details are part of the `Number` interface.
-Similarly, when the operators `<:`, `:>` and `==` between types, are evaluated dynamically, argument and result types are ignored, even though they are present.
+Similarly, when the operators `<:`, `:>` and `==` between types, are evaluated dynamically, argument and result types are ignored, even if they are present.

 This treatment is types not entirely satisfactory, and is subject to review and change.